 The standard derivation of Minkowski’s inequality from Hölder’s inequality is nothing more than a very tidied-up rendering of this argument, but without the additional conceptual explanation given here.

-Let be a convex (e.g., affine) space.
-We say a function is log-convex if is a convex function.
+Let be a convex space, e.g. an affine space.
+We say that a function is log-convex if its logarithm is a convex function.

 Hölder’s inequality is closely related to the notion of log-convexity.
 On the one hand, we saw that the inequality follows from the convexity of the exponential function, which is the most basic log-convex function of all.
 On another hand, we have the following result which uses Hölder’s inequality.

-The collection of log-convex functions on a convex domain is closed under pointwise multiplication, pointwise addition, and pointwise max.
+The collection of log-convex positive functions on a convex domain is closed under pointwise multiplication, pointwise addition, and pointwise sups.

 The statement for multiplication is clear since and any sum of convex functions is convex.

 Similarly, is an isomorphism of partially ordered sets and so .
-It thus suffices to show that if are convex on , then so is .
+It thus suffices to show that if is a collection of convex functions on , then so is .
 For and such that , we must show

-letting denote the right side, this holds iff and (by definition of ).
+letting denote the right side, this holds iff for all (by definition of ).
 But

 Finally, for the sum , in order to show is convex, it suffices to show that